How Authors Can Use Book Clubs to Promote Their Books

 There are some things an author should do to make the visit worthwhile to club members so they will be invited back or invited to another club, such as:

-- Have some great stories ready to tell about writing and the creative process
+- Have some great stories ready to talk about writing and the creative process.

 - Seek their help by asking them to review your book on Amazon, BN, Goodreads, or talk about it on Facebook or Twitter